SuryaThiru/mlgauge/README.md

 ## Usage

 This is the workflow for setting up and running a comparison benchmark with mlgauge:
-1. Set up your methods, using the `Method` class.
+1. Set up your methods by defining a `Method` class.
 If your method follows the sklearn API, you can directly use the `SklearnMethod` which provides a typical sklearn workflow for estimators.
 2. Set up the experiments with the `Analysis` class.
 3. Collect the results for further comparative analysis.